DeimElias/divvy_trip_data_analysis/README.md

 # Introduction

-In this case study we take a look at the dataset provided by Divvy, a company that is in the bussiness of rent bicycles.
-We try to find useful insights about diiferences between members and casual users of the service, so that the marketing team could use them to better fit a marketing campain to persuade casual user to buy the membership.
-While doing that, we will answer the following the folowing questions:
+In this case study we take a look at the dataset provided by Divvy, a company that is in the bussiness of bycicle rent.
+We will try to find useful insights about diiferences between members and casual users of the service that the marketing team could use find useful to develop better marketing campaings to persuade casual user to become members of the service.
+In order to do this we will focus on the next questions:

-- Is the dataset viable to acomplish the goal?
+- What are the problems the dataset presents?
+Is there any way to overcome or mitigate those problems?
-- Does the dataset need cleaning to ensure its reliability?
+- Are there any clear distinction between members and casual users of the service that could be helpful?
-- What are the main differences between those groups (members and casuals) that the dataset shows us?
+- What suggestions could be made to the marketing team?

-- How can we explain those differents? is this information in the dataset? \# Setting up packages
+With those goals setted, we can start our analisys of the data. \# Setting up packages

 First, we will setup all the R packages that we will use.